HEAR: Volunteering and community engagement

 • provide a reference from named point of contact within organisation(s)

-Submit reflective log to the Volunteering Co-ordinator at volunteering (@gold.ac.uk) (electronically or hard copy in person) by 30 April to be signed off.
+Request reflective log from the Volunteering Co-ordinator at volunteering (@gold.ac.uk) (electronically or hard copy in person) or complete this online form in detail by 31 May to be signed off.

 How do I find out more?

-Talk to the Volunteering Coordinator.
-Email volunteering (@gold.ac.uk) or book an appointment on CareerSpace.
+Email the Volunteering Coordinator at volunteering (@gold.ac.uk) or book an appointment on CareerSpace.

 This student has participated in at least 50 hours of volunteering in the local community or with an external charitable, voluntary or community organisation verified by the Careers Service.
 They have completed a volunteering log, reflecting on the experience and skills they have developed.